Our Latest Blogs

 lasikk.jpg

-Many experience poor vision, which makes it difficult for the eyes to see and understand various colors, dimensions, etc. However, there are many eye treatments available, and the most popular among all are the LASIK eye surgery procedure and the Implantable Collamer lens procedure.
-The most advanced developments in corrective vision surgery, also known as eye ICL surgery.
-With this innovation in technology and surgical procedure, the refractive surgery field has widened more.
-Also, there is another option known as LASIK surgery.
-You need to know all about them to understand which one is a better option for you.
+Many experience poor vision, which makes it difficult for the eyes to see and understand various colors, dimensions, etc. However, there are many eye treatments available, and the most popular among all are the LASIK eye surgery procedure and the Implantable Collamer Lens (ICL) procedure.
+The most advanced developments in corrective vision surgery are represented by Implantable Collamer Lenses vs. LASIK.
+With this innovation in technology and surgical procedure, the refractive surgery field has expanded significantly.
+To determine which option is better for you, it’s essential to understand all aspects of Implantable Collamer Lenses vs. LASIK.

 Implantable collamer lenses are a substitute for LASIK surgery, in which an experienced eye surgeon permanently inserts contact lenses into the eyes.
 It is a cutting-edge, thin sclera lens that works the same as a contact lens but is surgically placed.
 It can be retrieved when necessary, requires no upkeep, and cannot be felt in the eye.
 LASIK eye vision surgery, also known as Laser in Situ Keratomileusis, is done to correct vision for people with astigmatism, nearsightedness, or farsightedness.
 The surgeon will alter the structure of your cornea with a laser, and it enhances the focus of light on the retina.
 The main purpose of LASIK surgery is to improve eyesight by correcting your refractive error.
 It is done to reduce the need for eyewear or corrective lenses and it might also help you to entirely forgo them as well.